kp-bit/xblinds/README.md

 Adjust your blinds, pressing + and - and press "Save as Normal Open" or "Save as Full Open" when they are in the desired position.
 A "half" position is calculated behind the scenes.
 Allow a couple of seconds between each press.

+If you want to save your own half position, v0.4 added the "Override Half Open" button to do just that and the "Reset Half" button to revert to the calculated position.

 You can test your positions on the main screen:

 ![Main](images/xblinds.jpeg)